Bruno Fuchs, holist

 I had no idea what I wanted, but I had quite clear ideas about what I didn’t want.

-So (at seventeen) I became a dissident.
-I sought and received asylum in the UK.
-I lived there for nine years.
+I emigrated from Hungary at 17.
+I sought and received asylum in the UK and I lived there for nine years.

-Somewhere in there, I earned two degrees in philosophy at a reputable university.
-Then the swirls and eddies of the flow of life, to which I mostly abandoned myself, took me back to the old country, where I helped build and then unbuild a family, then found my way into my present family, with which I am very happy.
+During that time, I earned two degrees in philosophy at a reputable establishment.
+Then I abandoned myself to the currents of life, and they took me back to the old country, where I helped build and then unbuild a family, then found my way to my present family, with which I am exceedingly happy.

-All the way until my mid-forties I didn’t really know who I was, so for a long time my life was driven by what I didn’t wish to be, the vague notions I had about what was expected of me, and what felt good.
+Until my mid-forties I had little idea who I was.
+For a long time my life was driven by what I didn’t wish to be, the vague notions I had about what was expected of me, and what felt good.

-Through a series of lucky adventures, I have largely come to terms with my dysfunctions and made adjustments to some crucially self-damaging habits.
-My lucky adventures included a great deal of parenting (I have eight children, the oldest is 26, the youngest 3), several forms of therapy and bodywork, some shamanic shenanigans, arguing and community-building on the internet, renovating a 200-year-old adobe peasant dwelling and more recently a small-town, suburban family home, playback theatre, and always a fair bit of music.
+Through a number of lucky turns, I have largely come to terms with my dysfunctions and made adjustments to some crucially self-harming habits.
+My adventures included a great deal of parenting (I have eight children, the oldest was born in 1992, the youngest the youngest in 2015), a few forms of therapy and bodywork, animistic communion, arguing and community-building on the internet, renovating a 200-year-old adobe peasant dwelling and more recently a small-town, suburban family home, playback theatre, and always, but always, a fair bit of music.

 Although the university experience was unpleasant on the whole, I did read and meet and talk to some interesting thinkers and I think I learnt an important though simple lesson: